Who should manage the estate is a common question in probate law. It depends on a number of factors.

 If the deceased did not have a will or if the will does not name the person who wants to represent the estate as the executor, then that person can potentially become the administrator of the estate.
 It is up to the probate court to determine who should be the administrator, and the probate court will look at the situation to determine who will best serve the needs of the estate.
 Georgia probate law does provide the court some guidance, however, and there is a list of preference in the law.
 The top candidates are someone selected unanimously by the legal heirs, the surviving spouse, and someone selected by a majority of the legal heirs.

-Once selected and approved by the probate court, the executor or administrator has full power and authority to manage and administer the estate, including the ability to deal with real estate, finances, and personal property.
+Once selected and approved by the probate court, the executor or administrator will have certain power and authority to manage and administer the estate.
+The amount of power they have will depend on the Court’s order.

 Disclaimer: The information above is provided for general information only and should not be considered legal advice.
 Legal advice is specifically tailored to your particular situation.
 Please contact our office to receive specific information advice about your situation.